avb-academy/avb_academy/content/04_milan-myths/_index.md

 The Milan protocol is developed collaboratively by leading ProAV manufacturers within the Avnu Alliance, ensuring it meets the real-world needs of professional users.
 Any manufacturer can implement Milan without licensing fees, and the full specification is freely available from the [Avnu Alliance website](https://avnu.org/resource/milan-specification/).
 {{% /notice %}}

 ---

+<a id="myth-milan-always-has-a-latency-of-2ms"></a>

+{{% notice style="warning" title="Myth: Milan always has a latency of 2ms" icon="fa-solid fa-circle-question"%}}
+Because AVB networks originally introduced a default latency of 2ms, some believe this is the fixed or only possible latency for Milan systems.
+{{% /notice %}}

+{{% notice style="tip" title="Reality: Milan guarantees a bounded latency, not a fixed one" icon="fa-solid fa-circle-check"%}}
+Milan networks are fully time-aware.
+All devices, including switches, share a synchronized understanding of time.
+This enables them to calculate and guarantee precise end-to-end transmission delays.

+As a result, Milan can guarantee a minimum playout delay tailored to the specific path and stream characteristics.
+Typical configurations range from 0.25 ms to 2 ms.
+{{% /notice %}}

+---